timothyfraser/demo_tool/README.md

 - `DESCRIPTION`: the package metadata file, including eg. the package name, description, maintainers, etc. Always work from a template, because it can be persnickety.
 - `NAMESPACE`: a list of all functions for exporting.
 You don't edit this yourself; `devtools::document()` does it for you.
 - `/R` code folder, with scripts whose names should match your functions, 1 function per script, usually.
 - `/man`: manual folder, with manuals summarizing your functions.
 You don't make this yourself; `devtools::document()` does it for you.
 Automatically generated from your `roxygen` comments for your functions.
+- `/data`: data folder, with `.rda` files for any objects your package relies on to run functions, eg. `data.frames`, `vectors`, etc. Name of `.rda` file should match name of object when loaded.
+- `/z`: extra folder, for any other scripts or files you may need.
+I put my `dev.R` script here, as well as raw data.

 ## `devtools`